Digital-Platform-Services/My-NS-Account/README.md

 While the migration process will vary between RPs, DPS will work with any new Relying Party to create a unique, automated user migration process to ensure historic user accounts are not lost when the service is connected to the NSLS.

 ## What other Services are provided with the NSLS?
-As part of the managed service, the NSLS provides a Level 1 Service Desk 8AM – 8PM AT, Monday to Friday to provide end user support.
-In addition, RPs have access 24x7x365 to a Level 2 Service Desk for incident reporting and information requests.
+As part of the managed service, the NSLS provides:

+* a bilingual customer facing (Tier 1) Service Desk 8AM – 8PM AT
+* Monday to Friday to provide end user support
+* online self-serve options
+* group membership management